Official Troubleshooting Methodology and Evidence Handling

 | All Internet access affected | Default route, ISP, edge firewall, NAT, DNS forwarders |

 Do not assume the largest possible outage.
-A single disconnected patch cable and a failed core switch can both produce "cannot connect" reports, but the scope will be different.
+A single disconnected patch cable and a failed core switch can both produce "cannot connect" reports, but the correct scope, and the correct fix, differ.

-Recent changes are strong clues.
-Firmware updates, firewall changes, new switch deployments, DHCP scope edits, certificate renewals, routing changes, and ISP maintenance can all explain sudden symptoms.
-However, correlation is not proof.
-Verify before changing more.
+Recent changes are the strongest clues.
+Firmware updates, firewall edits, new switch deployments, DHCP scope changes, certificate renewals, routing changes, and ISP maintenance all explain sudden symptoms.
+But correlation is not proof; verify before changing more.
+Escalate when:

-- The issue exceeds your access or authorization.
+- The issue exceeds your access or authorization level.

-- The required action needs a change window or business approval.
+- The action requires a change window or business approval.

 - Evidence suggests a security incident.